top of page

 Prizes:

 • In each category there will be prizes of book tokens: 1st prize, £25, second prize £15, and 3rd prize £10.
-Prizes generously provided by the Medway Council Climate Response Team.

 • A number of commendations may be awarded at the discretion of the judging panel.

-If you have any questions - please email Medway River Lit
+If you have any questions - please email Medway River Lit.

 bottom of page